What Is the Intelligent Core of an Automated Enterprise?

 - Be ready to exploit new advances in artificial intelligence and machine learning.
 As our former chairman said, “If the jumbo jet is going to land, keep the runway ready.”’

 Why is that so important?

-Accelerating your business through automation.
-Look at a couple of examples that demonstrate what the new core can enable.
+Accelerate your business through automation.
+Look at a couple of examples that demonstrate what the new core can do.
 First, manufacturing organizations can now run material requirements planning (MRP) multiple times a day if needed – a far cry from the overnight runs of the past.

 Second, as organizations move toward allowing orders of any size, there will be a proliferation of orders, invoices and payments.
 Matching payments to outstanding invoices could become a nightmare.
 Machine learning can now automate this process and do an 80 to 90 percent match.

 What is the difference between an on-premises core and a cloud-based core?